Italian

 English: to herald; to be a sign of; to foreshadow

-• Le nuvole nere preludono a una tempesta. — The dark clouds heralded a storm.
+• Le nuvole nere preludono a una tempesta. — The dark clouds foreshadow a storm.

-• Il suo silenzio preludeva a cattive notizie. — His silence foreshadowed bad news.
+• Il suo silenzio preluse a cattive notizie. — His silence heralded bad news.

 verb